-- Use all disposable materials & supplies according to the Illinois Department of Public Health rules. - All employees should wear facemasks and gloves.
+- Use all disposable materials & supplies according to Illinois and Iowa Department of Public Health rules. - All employees should wear facemasks and gloves.
 One facemask can be used per day.
 Gloves will be disposed of and changed after each client.

-- · Services should be provided by appointment only-- no walk-in customers. - Before customers arrive for their appointment, they should be asked: Have you been been in contact with someone who tested positive or had COVID symptoms in the last 14 days?
-Have you had a fever? - No one should be allowed to wait in the store; customers should wait in their vehicles until the service provider is ready. - · Leave at least 15 minutes between clients for sanitation and disinfection protocols.
+- Services should be provided by appointment only-- no walk-in customers. - · No one should be allowed to wait in the store; customers should wait in their vehicles until the service provider is ready. - Leave at least 15 minutes between clients for sanitation and disinfection protocols.

-- · All equipment, chairs, and tables used by an employee should be sanitized between clients. - Customers should be required to sanitize their hands upon entering the building and also before each treatment. - · No employees with COVID-19 symptoms should provide services to clients. - Post a sign outside the front door/window that states that any customer who has a fever or other COVID-19 symptoms must reschedule their appointment. - No books/magazines should be provided to customers.
+- All equipment, chairs, and tables used by an employee should be sanitized between clients. - Customers should be required to sanitize their hands upon entering the building and also before each treatment. - No employees with COVID-19 symptoms should provide services to clients. - Post a sign outside the front door/window that states that any customer who has a fever or other COVID-19 symptoms must reschedule their appointment. - No books/magazines should be provided to customers.

-- The number of clients in a salon at a time should be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building). - · Stations should be separated by at least six feet from other stations.
+- The number of clients in a salon at a time should be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building). - Stations should be separated by at least six feet from other stations.

-- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - · Sanitize point of sale equipment after each use, including pens.
+- · Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.